People Who Always Seek Validation Typically Have These 12 Insecurities

 10. Worry That Their Life Isn’t Interesting Enough

-In a world curated by highlight reels on social media, some may feel insecure about the interestingness of their life.
-They worry that their everyday existence isn’t exciting or enviable compared to others.
+In a world curated by highlight reels on social media, some people may feel insecure about the interestingness of their lives.
+They worry that their everyday existence isn’t exciting or enviable compared to other people’s, not realizing that people curate their socials to feature their highlight reels, not their everyday experiences.
 This can lead to over-sharing or embellishing life events to garner likes and comments, which serve as the much-needed validation for their life choices and experiences.

 11. Nervousness About Decision-Making Skills

 People who are insecure about their ability to make good decisions may constantly seek validation to reassure themselves that they’ve chosen the right path.
-They might frequently ask for advice on minor choices or need others to approve their more significant decisions.
-This constant need for validation in decision-making stems from a fear of making mistakes and facing the consequences alone.
+They might ask for advice on minor choices or need other people to approve their bigger life decisions.
+This stems from a fear of making mistakes and facing the consequences alone.
 They might overanalyze every option and discuss their thought processes at length, hoping others will affirm their choices and alleviate their anxiety.

 12. Fear of Their Originality Being Rejected